softcover/softcover_book/chapters/customization.md

 $ softcover build:pdf --find-overfull
 ```

 \noindent (You need to run it twice initially to make sure the cross-reference are up-to-date, as this can affect the presence of overfull hboxes.)
-If this second command returns no results, it means that your book is 100% overfull hbox--free.
+If the second command returns no results, it means that your book is 100% overfull hbox--free.

 Unfortunately, because of the way \LaTeX\ processes files, the line numbers output by the error message aren't useful for tracking down the source of the overfull hbox.
 As a compromise, the \verb+--find-overfull+ flag gives some context around the problematic line, which should allow you to find the culprit using the search function in your text editor.